How to not Fail at Building Accessible Web Applications

 Example: Navbar with HTML, CSS and JavaScript

-When else may I need JavaScript?
+When else may I need want JavaScript?

 If something changes on page, it is necessary to announce this to the user